o3de/o3de.org/content/docs/userguide/render-asynchronous-node.md

+description: ' Use the Render Asynchronous node in the &ALYlong; &script-canvas; editor to regenerate the texture maps for all procedural materials that have pending parameter changes. '
+slug: render-asynchronous-node
+title: Render Asynchronous
+---
 # Render Asynchronous<a name="render-asynchronous-node"></a>

 Schedules all procedural materials that have pending parameter changes to regenerate their texture maps\.
 This update is done asynchronously, so that the textures are updated within a few frames\.
 Use this node \(instead of the **[Render Synchronous](render-synchronous-node.md)** node\) for changes made during gameplay\.